Pitchfork Music Festival 2013

 The Pitchfork Music Festival 2013 was held on July 19 to 21, 2013 at the Union Park, Chicago, United States.
 The festival was headlined by Björk, R. Kelly and Belle and Sebastian.

 Lineup

 Headline performers are listed in boldface.
 Artists listed from latest to earliest set times.

+The festival ended early Friday during headlining artist Bjork's performance due to bad weather.